 The role of Tredegar Allotment Holders’ Association is primarily to manage the Tredegar allotment site, which is accessed via King Edward Avenue or Marcet Road in West Dartford.

 Membership of the Association, which is limited to those holding a signed tenancy agreement, will be through the payment of an annual rent, payable at the annual general meeting.
 The amount of the rent shall be adjusted annually to represent the Association’s running costs and be agreed by the members.

 The AGM will be held each April.
 All members are expected to attend.
 Those unable to do so can either nominate somebody else to represent them; otherwise they should send an apology for absence to the Committee.

 An AGM can only take place if a quorum exists.
 This is defined as 10% of the total members.

 At the AGM, a Committee consisting of three equal members shall be nominated by the membership.
 The make-up of the Committee should, where possible, reflect its membership in terms of age, gender and ethnicity.

 Each person wishing to stand for the Committee must be proposed by two members.
 Appointment for what will be a 12-month term will then be via popular vote.
 At each AGM, the existing Committee will step down and seek re-election where appropriate.
 However, membership of the Committee is limited to three consecutive years, with no right of return within two years thereafter.
 The aim, where possible, is to ensure that at least one new member replaces an incumbent Committee member each year.

-The role of the Committee is to implement policy adopted by the membership and to interface with appropriate officials at Dartford Borough Council and with other service providers.
+The role of the Committee is to implement the TAA rules and to interface with appropriate officials at Dartford Borough Council and with other service providers.